-Health care seeks to improve people’s well-being and their ability to play an active role in society.
-Yet health systems know very little about how often they achieve this.The success of health care is typically measured by survival rates, or rates of cure, after treatment.
-Often, though, differences between the best- and worst performing hospitals are small.
+Health systems know very little about whether the health care delivered seeks to improve people’s well-being and their ability to play an active role in society.
+The success of health care is typically measured by survival rates after treatment or mortality or hospital utilisation.
+Often, though, differences between the best and worst performing hospitals are small.
 It is only when we measure outcomes reported by patients themselves – such as quality of life – that important differences in the outcomes of care emerge.

 Follow us on Twitter via @OECD_Social